Don’t Bank on Them –

 I contacted HSBC with the question – in itself, no mean feat.
 They are not alone in this, I feel.
 Most companies that have online presence seem to make actual personal botless contact as difficult as possible.
 I was told logically enough to empty my accounts and phone a given number with my security codes ready.
 These codes are not the usual short security devices for gaining online access to your accounts.
 When phoning directly, for reasons best known to HSBC, you have to present two sets of numbers, each as long as a bar code and wholly impossible to memorise unless you are an idiot savant.

-I took a breather and prepared the ground by breaking the worrying news to my Swedish bank that they would be receiving over a million crowns.
-(Don’t get too excited.
-This is not as much as it sounds.)
+I took a breather and prepared the ground by breaking the worrying news to my Swedish bank that they would be receiving a quite large sum of money.
 For some reason, they go into panic mode when presented with unexpected foreign transactions – even though they know from experience that I have double citizenship and accounts elsewhere.
-Just to be on the safe side, with help from my wife I manoeuvred my way through the maze of questions they call my Personal Profile.
-The questionnaire regarding financial status is virtually impenetrable – even to someone as bright and Swedish as my better half.
+Just to be on the safe side, with help from my wife I manoeuvred my way through the maze of questions they call my Personal Profile and adjusted it accordingly.
+The questions regarding financial status are virtually impenetrable – even to someone as bright and Swedish as my better half.

-It hadn’t turned out to be the breather I’d hoped for.
-But it was now time to bite the bullet.
+It was now time to bite the bullet.
 I phoned the number I’d been given, reeled off my codes and spoke to a very friendly young lady in Delhi or possibly Bangalore.
 She held my metaphorical hand while I tried to negotiate my way between my phone app and the bank app I was required to open.
 Being as competent with mobile phones as I am with quantum engineering, I was unable to do one without cutting off the other.
 In the end, she phoned me while I was in the bank app and together we managed to whack over all my money to Sweden.

 Well, all except for the Thai equivalent of 20p (2 crowns if you’re Swedish) in one of my ‘Global Accounts’.
 These were a novelty at HSBC.
 Previously if I was abroad and wanted to withdraw money from an ATM or simply buy something with my bank card, it would simply be drawn from my normal sterling accounts.
 Now I had to convert the money first and hold it in a dedicated foreign currency account.
 This was ‘for my convenience’.

-The problem with the remaining Thai baht was that the amount was below the minimum balance for transfer.
-She had no idea how to address the problem.
+There was, however, a problem with the remaining Thai baht.
+The amount was below the minimum balance for transfer.
+My personal assistant had no idea how to address the problem.
 And in any case we got cut off.
 Again.

 I waited to see if anything would happen.
 Sure enough I got a call a couple of days later from a lady at HSBC with an Indian accent.
 I thanked her for ringing me back.
 She seemed confused.
 It was HSBC’s fraud section.
 She just wanted to check that it was truly yours truly that had made the transaction.
 I assured her it was.
 She told me to open my bank app to validate myself.